 2. Stella & Chewy's Beef Digestive Raw Morsels

-- Versatile usage as a complete meal, topper, or training treat
+- Versatile use: Serve as meal, topper, or treat

-Compared to standard kibble, this product offers raw nutrition and multi-faceted digestive support.
-The main tradeoff is the higher cost and need for careful portioning, especially for larger dogs.
+Compared to traditional kibble or canned foods, these morsels offer raw nutrition and digestive benefits.
+The tradeoff is higher cost and the need for careful portioning.

 - No artificial additives